-When a trail is this long and climbs this much, sometimes it’s easier to just carry your bike.
+When a trail is this long and climbs this much, sometimes it’s easier to just carry your bike, as Nash Masson demonstrates.

 The higher you get, the better the views get.
-This is looking over at Mount Begbie (on the right) and the Mulvehill peaks.
+This is looking over at Mount Begbie (on the right) and the Mulvehill range.

 After a whole lot of pushing, and not much pedaling, we near the top.